NuGet/Home/designs/DotNet-Sources-Support.md

 - Third step
 Move rest of strings from NuGet.exe into satellite assemblies and ILMerge them

-TODO: should we merge in all satellite assemblies??? or just a few imporatnt ones...
+Consider Post-MVP Improvement: should we merge in all satellite assemblies??? or just a few imporatnt ones...

 ### Related issues: